For IP professionals

 - www.wipo.int: The digital library of the World Intellectual Property Organization in Geneva (for patents, trade marks, and designs).

-- www.uspto.gov: The online database of the patent and trade mark office of the U.S.A.
+- www.uspto.gov: The online database of the United States Patent and Trademark Office.

 - Professional searches: A technology and patent search by a specialist can help you determine the state of the art in a particular technology sector.

-- Search for a Swiss Patent Application: You will receive a search report containing a list of the most relevant documents.
+- Swiss Patent Application Search: You will receive a search report containing a list of the most relevant documents.
 In this report, the significance of the various documents in terms of the patent claims they refer to is also indicated.